KxtR-27/SimpleJGE/README.md

     including its classes, class attributes, and class methods, as well as the pygame classes they extend and associate.
     For a birds-eye view, see the <a href="simpleGE.mmd">Mermaid Chart for <i><b><code>simpleGE</code></b></i></a>.
+    Alternatively, you can view this <a href="https://www.mermaidchart.com/d/f60c8348-60d4-41de-80ae-f88c111098e5" target="_blank">online version</a>
+    that is more graphically compatible, but may not be <i>quite</i> so up-to-date.
 </p>